yankz12/audiolib-elac/README.md

 ## Application

-The two practical applications are:
+The three practical applications are:

-1. After electrical input impedance measurement: Give spectrum of electrical input impedance of the speaker without and with added mass to the membrane (`c, rho, f_z, z_abs, z_rad, f_z_added_mass, z_added_mass, added_mass`).
+1. After electrical input impedance measurement: Give spectrum of electrical input impedance of the speaker without and with added mass to the membrane (`c, rho, f_z, z_abs, z_rad, f_z_added, z_added, added_element_quantity`).
 The instance will automatically calculate the Thiele-Small-parameters.
 The TS-parameters can be extracted with ElectroDynamic.Qts, ElectroDynamic.Mms, etc.; The modeled electrical input impedance spectrum, derived from the TS-parameters, can be checked via `f_es, z_es = ts_to_imp()`.
+See `./test/test_z.py` for example script.

+1. After electrical input impedance measurement: Give spectrum of electrical input impedance of the speaker without and with added volume to the speaker (`c, rho, f_z, z_abs, z_rad, f_z_added, z_added, added_element_quantity`).
+The instance will automatically calculate the Thiele-Small-parameters.
+The TS-parameters can be extracted with e.g. ElectroDynamic.Qts, ElectroDynamic.Mms, etc.; The modeled electrical input impedance spectrum, derived from the TS-parameters, can be checked via `f_es, z_es = ts_to_imp()`.
 See `./test/test_z.py` for example script.

 2. Only TS-Parameters are known, no measurement present: Give all known TS-parameters.
 The modeled electrical input impedance, derived from the TS-parameters, can be checked via `f_es, z_es = ts_to_imp()`